karmpatel-simform/Trainee-Backend/ReadMe.md

 $ npm run server
 ```

-This will run the backend in development mode.
+This will run the backend in development mode on http://localhost:3000/ .

 ## Production Build